Disha8920/Music-Player---Spongify-/README.md

-# Music-Player SPONGIFY
+# SPONGIFY~ Music Mania

--A front-end clone project of the Spotify web player
+-A front-end project of a music player

 -A web application that helps to play songs along with instant access to their videos

--The app consumes data from the Spotify API and tries to mimic the UI and front-end

 -Tech Stack : HTML,CSS, JAVASCRIPT